For a low cost and easy meal, consider making a grilled cheese sandwich.

 |Total cost per sandwich||$0.68|

 Add in the fruit at about $0.50 for each piece, and you can have a nice meal for less than $1.25.

 One alternative (especially if it's hot outside) is to eat a cheese sandwich without buttering or grilling it.

 For some reason, tomatoes seem to go extremely well with cheese, so some people like serving tomato soup with this entree.
 Yum!

-When it comes to fixing an easy meal, you'd be hard pressed to find one that fills the combination of being more frugal, more nutritious and more comforting all at the same time than a cheese sandwich, especially a grilled cheese sandwich.
+Money saving tip: When it comes to fixing an easy meal, you'd be hard pressed to find one that fills the combination of being more frugal, more nutritious and more comforting all at the same time than a cheese sandwich, especially a grilled cheese sandwich.

 Depending on the bread, the less expensive it is, the less nutritious it may be.